25 Famous Painters Who Shaped the Art World As We Know it

 John Singer-Sargent

-John Singer Sargent is arguable the most important American artist of the 19th century.
-While the Impressionists across the ocean were playing with colors and landscapes, Sargent worked with abstract brushstrokes to create a cohesive image before abstraction became a well-known movement.
+John Singer Sargent is arguably the most important American artist of the 19th century.
+While the Impressionists across the ocean played with colors and landscapes, Sargent worked with abstract brushstrokes to create a cohesive image before abstraction became a well-known movement.

 Important Painters of the 20th Century